wakuwaku528/sentinel-detection-lab/README.md

 All attacks were executed in controlled test environments against lab-created identities and infrastructure.

-The telemetry, alerts, incidents, detection rules, screenshots, and investigation workflows shown in this repository were produced as part of the lab and should not be interpreted as commercial production SOC experience.
+The telemetry, alerts, incidents, detection rules, screenshots, scripts, and investigation workflows shown in this repository were produced as part of the lab and should not be interpreted as commercial production SOC experience.